 |CCCI||Canopy Chlorophyll Content Index||The map that is correlated to N Status / Chlorophyll concentration and can be valued to benchmark chlorophyll status or feed nitrogen variable rate maps.||

 CCCI = (nir+red)*(nir-red_edge)/((nir-red)*(nir+red_edge))

-If you click on the map, an information panel appears on the right side with different tools to analyze the map.
+Click on the layer name, an information panel appears on the right side with different tools to analyze the map.

-This tool allows to check agriculture indice value at any point of the scouting map:
+This tool allows checking scouting map value at any point of the map.

 |Cumulative % cut||Lower and upper values are discarded.
 You can set the % of value to discard (default is +/- 3%).|